oliversavio/oliversavio.github.io/_posts/2021-04-14-softmax-activation-function-explained-with-code.md

 share-img: /img/nn.png
 ---

-The softmax activation function is commonly used as the output layer in a neural networks.
+The softmax activation function is commonly used as the output layer in a neural network.

 ![Neural Network]({{ site.url }}/img/nn.png)